nidium/Nidium/README.md

 It can seamlessly run various Javascript libraries like Three.JS, PixiJS, Phaser (and probably a lot more without much modification).

+## Work in progress

+nidium is still **work in progress** and misses several key features :

+* App distribution (create actual app out of nidium)
+* Microsoft Windows support
+* A good documentation

 ## Layout engine

 nidium ships with its own layout engine.
 That is, every element has its own memory buffer (retained mode), pretty similar to HTML elements.